hemanthkk67/kondaveti/WAPT from Scratch/day1.1.md

 GreyNoise is a system that collects and analyzes data on Internet-wide scanners.
 GreyNoise collects data on benign scanners such as Shodan.io, as well as malicious actors like SSH and telnet worms.

-The data is collected by a network of sensors deployed around the Internet in various datacenters, cloud providers, and regions.
+The data is collected by a network of sensors deployed around the Internet in various datacenters, cloud providershttps://www.stationx.net/nmap-cheat-sheet/, and regions.

 8)hunter.io